 Need help during an illness?
 We've got you covered with a freshly prepared meal, help around the house, or a trip to the store or doctor.

 Our community is open, affirming, and non-hierarchical in how it governs itself.
 All owners have agreed to covenants outlining the basic ideas for living respectfully with each other and with the land.
-We hold a monthly business meeting of the full community and have formed smaller committees that look more closely at issues and bring informed proposals for significant decisions to the larger community.
-We use a consensus process for decision making where we consider everyone’s interests and find a solution we all can honor.
+We hold a monthly business meeting of the full community and have formed smaller committees that look more closely at issues an bring informed proposals for significant decisions to the larger community.
+We use a consensus process for decision making where we consider everyone's interests and find a solution we can all honor.

 Many of us moved to Living Well to do our small part in creating a neighborhood that is responding to the pressing ecological and societal issues of our times.
-In raising our own consciousness, we hope to stimulate the debate and promote the manifestation of a new, more interdependent, regenerative culture and lifestyle.
+In raising our own consciousness, we hope to stimulate the debate and promote the manifestation of a new, more independent, regenerative culture and lifestyle.